Certifier licence information

 - give final certification for a building to be occupied.

-You are not responsible for job site supervision, quality control, or making sure a builder complies with his contract.
+You are not responsible for job site supervision or making sure a builder complies with their contract.

 Continuing professional development